banjo/notebook/notes/react/express.md

 Activate it like this with the `app.use(requestLogger)` keyword.

 ---
+## Catch requests to non-existing routes

-A middleware can be used to catch request to non-existsing routes.
+A middleware can be used to catch request to non-existing routes.

 ```javascript
 const unknownEndpoint = (req, res) => {